jenny0741/final_project/README.md

 # Heart Disease Prediction Using Machine Learning Model

 ## Introduction
-According to the Mayo Clinic, heart disease can describe several condition with the heart.
+According to the Mayo Clinic, heart disease can describe several conditions with the heart.
 Some of these conditions are coronary artery disease (CAD), irregular heartbeats (arrhythmias), birth defects (congenital heart defects), disease of the heart muscle, or heart valve disease.
 Some of the contributing factors of heart disease are cholesterol deposits (plaques) in the arteries.
 These plaques build up and block the blood flow from the heart.
 Some of the symtoms of heart disease can be: